Tastiera (horse): 2022: two-year-old season

-Tastiera made his debut at the Tokyo Racecourse on November 27, 2022, in a two-year old newcomer race on turf over 1800m.
+Tastiera made his debut at the Tokyo Racecourse on November 27, 2022, in a two-year-old newcomer race on turf over 1800m.
 He was ridden by Ryan Moore and won the race.

-2023: Three-year old season
+2023: three-year-old season

-In Tastiera's first race of his three-year old season, he was entered in the Kyodo Tsushin Hai on February 12 for his first Graded stakes race challenge.
+In Tastiera's first race of his three-year-old season, he was entered in the Kyodo Tsushin Hai on February 12 for his first Graded stakes race challenge.
 He was ridden by Yuichi Fukunaga and was the second most popular horse behind Danon the Tiger.
 He got off to a good start, and although he seemed to slow down a bit on the way, he pursued the middle group from a good position.
 In the straight line, he ran from the middle of the field with his quick turn of foot, closing in on the group up front, but he fell just short and placed 4th behind the winner Phantom Thief.
 He was entered in the Yayoi Sho for his next race, held at the Nakayama Racecourse on March 5.
-Kohei Matsuyama was in his saddle this time following Yuichi's retirement.
-He maintained a good position throughout the race, and in the final straight he took the lead early and pushed through, gaining a one-length lead over the Top Knife who has pushing through the inside, and winning his first graded stakes race.
+Kohei Matsuyama was in the saddle this time following Yuichi's retirement.
+He maintained a good position throughout the race, and in the final straight he took the lead early and pushed through, gaining a one-length lead over Top Knife, who pushed through the inside, and winning his first graded stakes race.
 This was the first graded stakes race won by a Satono Crown offspring.